SowmiahNadar/Clothing-and-Accessory-Recommendation-System/README.md

 --bash
 pip install -r requirements.txt

+##Deployment --Streamlit
+Streamlit provides an intuitive way to build custom web applications without requiring extensive knowledge of web development or front-end programming.
+With Streamlit, you can create a variety of data-driven applications, such as dashboards, data exploration tools, and machine learning models, among others.
 ## Usage

 To run the web server, simply execute streamlit with the main recommender app: